MVK8/calculator/README.md

-Howdy, this is a simple calculator written in python.
+How you doing?
+This is a simple calculator written in python.